 Located in an area sacred to the Hawaiian Islands, Mokuaikaua Church represents both the cultural heritage of the Hawaiian people and the birthplace of Christianity in Hawai‘i.
-Founded in 1820 by the Reverend Asa Thurston with the support of Royal Governor Kuakini, the church will celebrate its 200th birthday in 2020.
+Founded in 1820 by the Reverend Asa Thurston with the support of Royal Governor Kuakini, the church celebrated its 200th anniversary in 2020.
 The current church building, dedicated in 1837, was added to the National Register of Historic Places in 1978.
 Mokuaikaua’s pastor, staff, volunteers and families are dedicated to the betterment of the larger community through a wide array of outreach programs that include social services, tangible donations, activities and events that benefit local residents, visitors and people and places beyond.
 Additionally, the church contributes to the economic health of Kailua-Kona.

 A TIMELY NEED

 In 2006, a magnitude 6.7 earthquake shook Hawai‘i Island and forced the temporary closing of Mokuaikaua Church.
 Structural engineering inspection revealed structural deficiencies that posed safety and usability risks.
 Repairs were made to shore up the church with the acknowledgement that a major renovation was needed.

 In 2014, Mokuaikaua Church was designated one of America’s 11 Most Endangered Historic Places by the National Trust for Historic Preservation.

 Mokuaikaua has been selected as an inaugural participant in the National Fund for Sacred Places, a joint project of Partners for Sacred Places and the National Trust for Historical Preservation and funded by the Lily Endowment.
 This partnership includes the opportunity to apply for a matching two-to-one grant of up to $250,000.
 This grant was the catalyst for the start of our preservation project.
 Many from our local community, and friends from around the world joined together to participate in this monumental project.